 7. Employ critical thinking and analytical skills to inform judgement and decisions.

 |Content||The course content will be drawn from but not restricted to: |

 1. Discussions of historical evolution of global Indigenous rights movement and how nation-states have implemented and integrated Indigenous populations.

-3. Comparative case studies from Asia, Europe, the Americas addressing differing political narrative on Indigenous rights.
+3. Comparative case studies from Asia, the Americas and Australasia addressing differing aspects of Indigenous politics.

-5. Impact of generations of political, cultural, social and economic dispossession on global Indigenous groups
+4. The response of Indigenous peoples to the Impact of generations of political, cultural, social and economic dispossession.

 |Transition||This course is not available to students who have successfully completed POLI3200.|

 |Contact Hours||Seminar: for 3 hour(s) per Week for Full Term|